Fengguan: Wedding

 Coloured hats worn by commoner women on their wedding ceremony during the Ming and Qing dynasty was also called fengguan.
 The practice is believed to have started during Southern Song when the Emperor rewarded a girl for saving his life.
 Women wearing the fengguan as part of their set of wedding clothing has been a long tradition in the area of Zhejiang.
 The fengguan was a symbol of good fortune.
-However, women who were remarrying for a second times and who were to be become a man's concubine were not allowed to wear fengguan.
+However, women who were remarrying for a second time and who were to be become a man's concubine were not allowed to wear fengguan.